Wandering Bajans

 A Barbados trip is not complete without a proper rum punch — the real version, made with the island's formula.
 Read our guide to the best spots: Top 5 Spots for a Delicious Barbados Rum Punch.

-What to Eat in Barbados
+Food & Drink: What to Eat in Barbados

 Barbadian food is genuinely good and genuinely underrated.
 The national dish is cou-cou and flying fish — cou-cou is a firm polenta-like dish made from cornmeal or breadfruit, served with steamed flying fish and a rich gravy.
 Pudding and souse — pickled pork with spiced sweet potato — is the Saturday tradition and worth seeking out.
 If you eat nothing else local, eat those two things.